Muriel Scott

 Muriel Eleanor Scott (1888–1963), was a Scottish suffragette, hunger striker, and protest organiser.
 Her sister Arabella Scott was force-fed many times, and Muriel Scott led protests about this cruel treatment.

 Family and education

-Muriel Eleanor Scott was born in 1888 in Dum Dum, India, but her family home was Dunoon, Scotland.
+Muriel Eleanor Scott was born in 1888 in Dum Dum, India (in what was then the British Raj), but her family home was Dunoon, Scotland.
 Her father Captain William Scott served in India for 25 years and her mother was Harriet Scott née Buchanan.
 Muriel Scott had seven siblings, two of whom died in infancy: Isabella Harriet Scott *died at birth, Isabella Harriet Scott (*), Alice Margaret Scott, Arabella Charlotte Scott, Agnes Buchanan Scott *died at 8months, William Buchanan Scott, Agnes Mary Scott*.
 (Note: *often people named a subsequent child after a lost infant.

 Scott and her sister Arabella Scott both studied at University of Edinburgh in 1908.
 Muriel Scott returned to the University to study Russian in 1916.

+Muriel and Arabella Scott, graduating from the University of Edinburgh.
+From the Castle House Museum Collection.

 Suffrage activism

 Whilst students, Scott and her sister campaigned for women's rights and joined the Edinburgh National Society for Women's Suffrage (ENSWS), Women's Social and Political Union (WSPU) and the Women's Freedom League.
 The Scott sisters spoke at political events across Scotland.

 Like other notable suffragettes, Muriel Scott used aliases in case she was arrested, for example Jane C. Dark, Ellen Smith, and also when she was campaigning at by-elections.
 She spoke against the Liberal Prime Minister Asquith when he was the sitting candidate in an election at East Fife.

 Muriel Scott was arrested in London in June 1909 with her sister Arabella, both were charged with obstruction, after attempting to give a petition to Prime Minister Asquith.
 She was sentenced to 21 days hard labour in Holloway Prison.
 Scott went on hunger strike but was released, and stayed with an aunt in Kent, prior to returning at her mother's request, home to Edinburgh.